nextensio/docs/content/en/Configurations/hosts/_index.md

 }
 ```

-An alternate way to achieve the above without hardcoding host names would be to write the policy rules
+An alternate way to achieve the above without hardcoding app names would be to write the policy rules
 as follows :

 ```